 The Certificate of Registry includes the name and the registered address of the Owners.

 The vessels are usually managed by a company other than the Owning company.
-In order to be able to operate vessels, a management company should hold a Document of Compliance (DOC) under the ISM Code (for more information please see also paragraph 5.8 below).
+To be able to operate vessels, a management company should hold a Document of Compliance (DOC) under the ISM Code (for more information please see also paragraph 5.8 below).
 The DOC is issued from the registry of the vessel.
-For example, in order for a management company to be able to manage a vessel registered in Liberia, it may hold a DOC issued and approved from the Liberia registry.
+For example, for a management company to be able to manage a vessel registered in Liberia, it may hold a DOC issued and approved from the Liberia registry.

 The full style of the management company is mentioned in the SMC and DOC certificates.
 The contact details are provided by the company.